Ivargavve/AutoBattler/README.md

 # AutoBattler

-**AutoBattler** is a hardcore, text-based autobattler RPG built for web.
+**AutoBattler** is a hardcore, text based autobattler RPG built for web.
 You control a single character in turn based combat against bots and other players.
 When your character dies, they’re gone for good, but your account, achievements, and cosmetic progress remain!

 ## What is AutoBattler?